Ryan Francis

 Ryan LeChanc Francis (March 17, 1987 – May 13, 2006) was an American college basketball player.
 At the time of his death, he was the starting point guard for the USC Trojans.
 He was murdered during a trip to his hometown in Baton Rouge, Louisiana, after his freshman season at USC.

 College career

 As a freshman, Francis was the starting point guard during the 2005–2006 season for the USC Trojans and averaged 7.1 points, 3.7 assists and 1.6 steals per game.
 He ranked seventh in the Pac-10 Conference in assists and fifth in steals which was good enough to make the honorable-mention pac-10 all-freshman team selected by the conference coaches.
 His jersey number was 12.
-It has been suggested that after basketball he planned to enter coaching or work with criminals.
+It has been suggested that after basketball he planned to enter coaching.

 High school career

 Francis was a standout at Glen Oaks High School in Baton Rouge, Louisiana.
 He averaged 22 points and five assists per game in his senior year and led his team to a perfect 36–0 record and the Class 4A state title in 2005.
 Francis also won the MVP award for the state championship game and was named the 2005 Louisiana Class 4A Outstanding Player.